kubespray/kubespray-cli/README.rst

 A config file can be updated (yaml). (default:
 */etc/kargo/kargo.yml* )
-This file contains default values for some parameters that doesn't change frequently
+This file contains default values for some parameters that don't change frequently
 Note these values are overwritten by the command line

 ::